Neil Rackers: Arizona Cardinals

+On October 24, 2004, Rackers tied a record by kicking three field goals of 50 yards or more (doing so from 50, 55, and 55 yards), doing so against the Seattle Seahawks.
+He was the second kicker to kick three 50+ yard field goals in the same game and also kick two from 55 yards since Morten Anderson did so in 1995.
+His two kicks in the second quarter made him the first kicker to kick two 50+ field goals in one quarter.
+When Josh Brown kicked one from 54 yards for the Seahawks, it marked the first game in NFL history where four field goals of 50 yards or more were kicked in the same game.
+The cleats that Rackers wore in the game (a 25–17 win) were sent to the Pro Football Hall of Fame after the game.

 Rackers reached and or surpassed 20 touchbacks in a season twice in his career, and once had a streak of 31 consecutive field goals made before missing a 43-yarder in 2005 against the Jacksonville Jaguars.
 On New Year's Day in 2006, Rackers kicked his 40th field goal of the season, an NFL record.
 He was rewarded with a spot in that year's Pro Bowl.
 He is also one of the few players in NFL history to attempt a fair catch kick.
+On November 23, 2008, the Cardinals were playing the New York Giants when the Cardinals called for a fair catch with five seconds to go in the first half.
+As per the free-kick rule, Rackers was allowed to kick from the spot for a field goal attempt, which was at the 42-yard line of Arizona, 68 yards away.
+With only the punter holding the ball and no opponent lined up within ten yards of the ball, he missed the kick by a wide margin.
+In the 2008 season, Rackers made an appearance in Super Bowl XLIII, during which he kicked three extra points for the Cardinals.
+He is the longest tenured kicker in Cardinals history, having played in seven seasons for the team.

 Houston Texans

 Rackers was signed by the Houston Texans on April 5, 2010, replaced Kris Brown later for the 2010 season, and made his first two field goals as a member of the Texans on September 12.

 Washington Redskins

-Rackers signed a one-year contract with the Washington Redskins on April 24, 2012 and competed with Graham Gano for a spot on the team.
+Rackers signed a one-year contract with the Washington Redskins on April 24, 2012, and competed with Graham Gano for a spot on the team.
 On August 27, the Redskins released Rackers.